Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Breakfast and Lunch

-During the cruise, there are usually two or three breakfast and lunch locations with different hours (check your Navigator for hours).
+During the cruise, there are usually two or three breakfast and lunch locations with different hours (check the Navigator app for hours).
 You can choose from one or more full-service restaurants with open seating (just show up when you want during opening hours, and they’ll seat you), or eat at the buffet.

 Dinner Rotations